duarme/NotiSearch/README.md

 ### Please note

-* There is no navigation bar, so you should navigate through resources using the address bar and RESTful actions, see routes.rb
+* There is no navigation links yet, so you should navigate through resources using the address bar and RESTful actions, see routes.rb
 * Searches#index shows only the searches of the current user (this isn't ideal but was the simplest solution)
 * There is no authorization logic because isn't needed in an example app
 * It relies on PostgreSQL for full-text search.
-* This example app is.. well, just an example app, still in development (see DevLog.md), for a real production app you should consider *a lot* of performance optimization and be ready to scale to a solution based, for instance, on <a href="https://github.com/bvandenbos/resque-scheduler">Resque Scheduler</a> which has <a href="http://redis.io/">Redis</a> as an external dependency.
+* This example app is.. well, just an *example app*, still in development (see <a href="https://github.com/duccioarmenise/NotiSearch/blob/master/DevLog.md">DevLog.md</a>), for a real production app you should consider *a lot* of performance optimization and be ready to scale to a solution based, for instance, on <a href="https://github.com/bvandenbos/resque-scheduler">Resque Scheduler</a> which has <a href="http://redis.io/">Redis</a> as an external dependency.
 * Furthermore you should consider all the issues related to *mass emailing*, for instance Gmail is good for up to 200 emails/day (this is the reason for the `max_daily_emails: 200` in <a href="https://github.com/duccioarmenise/NotiSearch/blob/master/config/application.example.yml">`application.example.yml`</a> ).
 If you need to scale, possible alternatives to Gmail are [mailjet](http://www.mailjet.com/), [sendgrid](http://sendgrid.com/), and [mailchimp](http://mailchimp.com/).

 Credits